Life Issues: Distraction from the Great Commission or Part of It?

 I didn’t believe, and still don’t, that I would do much good as a pastor if it meant saying “No” to the clear leading of Christ in my life.

 But I wasn’t protesting abortion or making a political statement.
-Frankly, I’m not a politically oriented person.
-I have no ultimate confidence in any political party, and my ultimate hope for this country is not in politics, it is in repentance and beseeching the mercy of the holy God we have offended as a nation.
+Frankly, I’m not a politically-oriented person.
+I have no ultimate confidence in any political party, and my ultimate hope for this country is not in politics—it’s in repentance and beseeching the mercy of the holy God we’ve offended as a nation.
 I don’t believe politics is a waste, and I’m all for Christians being involved, but I just don’t think it holds the solutions that many people think it does.